ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-06-19-document-processing-framework.md

 - **Make multimodal models**: we don't just rely on text whenever we analyze a document.
 Instead, we take all information (position, text size, etc.) as context.
 Being able to use all these features is vital.
-A pure OCR or a pure text-based approach is suboptimal to solve this task.
+A pure OCR (optical character recognition) or a pure text-based approach is suboptimal to solve this task.

 - **Always be correcting**: OCR and document layout models aren't always perfect, so it's essential to keep the human-in-the-loop to correct your